Facebook To Highlight Your Personal Info To Strangers Via New ‘Things In Common’ Feature

 On the other hand, some question whether someone’s personal details should be highlighted when Facebook can be a platform for heated debate about politics and other controversial subjects.
 It gets murky, however, since Facebook pointed out that the information that would be displayed is only pulled from data that you currently allow the general public to access.
 It’s just that the new feature would highlight things in common, and it wouldn’t require someone to click on a profile to discover someone’s personal details.

 While the feature could be highly controversial if it’s rolled out, it’s hard to know right now if it will end in the experimental stages or not.
 If the new feature is implemented, however, people hope that there would be an easy way to control what personal details would be allowed to be used.
 However, the Sun expects that in order to maintain any privacy with the new feature, that you would have to make all of your profile information private.
-Not just to strangers but also for your friends.
+Not just to strangers, but also for your friends.